prathimacode-hub/Learn-Python-For-Beginners/README.md

 [![GitHub followers](https://img.shields.io/github/followers/prathimacode-hub.svg?label=Follow%20@prathimacode-hub&style=social)](https://github.com/prathimak88/)  [![Twitter Follow](https://img.shields.io/twitter/follow/prathimak88?style=social)](https://twitter.com/prathimak88)

 If you feel stuck anywhere, don't hesitate to reach me out.
-Feel free to reach out to me for any suggestions.
+I'm always open to answer your queries through dicussions.
+Feel free to reach out to me.
 If you like this tutorial, consider giving a ⭐ to this project and share it as much as you can.